 What can I do on completion of my course?

 Once you have successfully completed your MLitt History and Archaeology of the Highlands and Islands, there are a variety of careers you might like to consider.
 Here is a taster of the kind of opportunities available to you:

-You can progress to PhD study at the University of the Highlands and Islands
+You may wish to progress to further study such as PhD or MRes at the University of the Highlands and Islands or another institution.

 You can use the above QR code to connect directly to the course details.

-Dr David Worthington, Head of the Centre for History, University of the Highlands and Islands.
+Professor David Worthington, head of the Centre for History, University of the Highlands and Islands.